Diffeomorphism invariant tensor networks for 3d gravity: The physical Hilbert space

 Thus, we conjecture that the pre-Hilbert space for topological tensor networks of the Virasoro TQFT (or CTV), in the large level limit, can be constructed using this coset Hilbert space at each leg, instead of all of $L^2(\SL(2,\R))$.
 In other words, we should use the same constructions via intertwiners of $\SL(2,\R)$ at each vertex, but restricted to just the principal series.
-Indeed, in the large level limit, the continuous parameter $\lambda$ of the principal series can be identified with the Liouville momentum $P$ \cite{Jackson_2015}.
+Indeed, in the large level limit, the continuous parameter $\lambda$ of the principal series is proportional to the Liouville momentum $P$ \cite{Jackson_2015}.
 The Plancherel measure $d\mu(\lambda)$ also matches the Cardy density of states in this limit \cite{Jackson_2015}.
-Actually, intertwiners have a natural generalization to finite level: the chiral vertex operators of Liouville CFT \cite{Jackson_2015}.
-So we expect that this coset construction can be generalized to finite level as well.
+Actually, intertwiners have a natural generalization to finite level as well: the chiral vertex operators of Liouville CFT \cite{Jackson_2015}.
+So we expect that this coset construction can be generalized to finite level.

-While the electric constraints seem straightforward to implement in the generalization to cosets proposed above, the magnetic constraints are more subtle.
-Indeed, because the coset $H^2$ is not a group, it is not straightforward to impose the vanishing flux condition using the above coset construction, even in the large level limit.
-Because the magnetic constraint is responsible for move 2 (see Appendix \ref{sec:move12}), which allows us to relate graphs $\Lambda$ tessellating the same surface $\Sigma$, we expect this constraint to be equivalent to some of the corresponding moves in CTV: see Sec.~3.1 of \cite{Hartman:2025cyj}.
+In fact, the BCFT methods of \cite{Chen:2024unp} may be relevant for this generalization.
+However, \cite{Chen:2024unp} are mostly interested in tessellating the asymptotic boundary of three dimensional Euclidean manifolds, while our tensor networks are interpreted as tessellating a Cauchy slice.
+Additionally, their triangulation scheme constructs the dual graph $\widetilde{\Lambda}$ of a graph $\Lambda$ in our conventions, because their graphs are constructed by gluing legs in parallel, rather than end-to-end.
+Furthermore, while the electric constraints seem straightforward to implement in the generalization to cosets proposed above, the magnetic constraints are more subtle.
+Indeed, because the coset $\SL(2,\R)/\text{U}(1)$ is not a group, it is not straightforward to impose the vanishing flux condition using the above coset construction, even in the large level limit.
+For finite gauge groups, the magnetic operator can be recast as a sum over central ribbon operators \cite{Buerschaper:2009zlr}, and we expect a suitable generalization to exist for non-compact groups as well.
+Because the magnetic constraint is responsible for move 2 (see Appendix \ref{sec:move12}), which allows us to relate graphs $\Lambda$ tessellating the same surface $\Sigma$, we expect this constraint to be equivalent to some of the corresponding moves in CTV: see \cite{Chen:2024unp} and Sec.~3.1 of \cite{Hartman:2025cyj}.
 It would be interesting to see if this possible connection can be made precise.